DENT5323 Diagnostic and surgical sciences 5

 - This unit builds on the existing knowledge and clinical skills including relevant concepts in Oral and Maxillofacial Surgery, Endodontics, Paediatric Dentistry, Oral Medicine, Oral Pathology, Dento-maxillofacial Radiology and Forensic Odontology.
 Students will extend their knowledge and clinical skills in performing tooth extractions, assess and diagnose oral diseases and manage medical emergencies.

-- Students are able to (1) OMFS, Endodontics, Paediatric dentyistry, Forensic Odontology - explain the prevention and the management of dento-alveolar trauma prevention in adults and children; (2) OMFS, Forensic Odontology - describe the clinical aspect and the management of oro-facial trauma; (3) OMFS, Forensic Odontologythe clinical aspect and the management of oro-facial infections; (4) oral medicine, oral pathology, DMFRclinically assess, diagnose and manage local oral diseases and systemic pathology that presents in the mouth and order and interpret diagnostic tests; and (5) oral medicine, oral pathology, OMFS Protthodontics, DMFR - describe the clinical aspect, diagnosis and management of oral cancer..
+- Students are able to (1) OMFS, Endodontics, Paediatric dentistry, Forensic Odontology - explain the prevention and the management of dento-alveolar trauma prevention in adults and children; (2) OMFS, Forensic Odontology - describe the clinical aspect and the management of oro-facial trauma; (3) OMFS, Forensic Odontologythe clinical aspect and the management of oro-facial infections; (4) oral medicine, oral pathology, DMFR clinically assess, diagnose and manage local oral diseases and systemic pathology that presents in the mouth and order and interpret diagnostic tests; and (5) oral medicine, oral pathology, OMFS Prosthodontics, DMFR - describe the clinical aspect, diagnosis and management of oral cancer..

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the OSCE (Failed Component)